 Salmon and Brussels Sprouts with Ginger-Scallion Sauce

-Preheat oven to 450°F. Slice a 1 1/4 pound salmon fillet into 4-ounce pieces as shown above.
-Trim and halve 2-3 cups of brussels sprouts and in a bowl, toss them with 1 tablespoon of oil (olive or vegetable), salt and pepper.
+Preheat oven to 375°F. Slice a 1 1/4 pound salmon fillet into 4-ounce pieces as shown above.
+Trim and halve 4 cups of brussels sprouts and in a bowl, toss them with 2 tablespoons of oil (olive or vegetable), salt and pepper.
+(Do your best to keep all the brussels leaves on the sprout, because those individual leaves burn fast when roasted.)
 Place sprouts on a foil-lined cookie sheet and roast for 15 minutes, tossing half way through.
-Nestle salmon filets among the sprouts and roast another 10 minutes.
+(And don’t worry, they should look a little charred.)
+Turn heat to 450°F. Nestle salmon filets among the sprouts and roast another 10 minutes.
 Serve with ginger-scallion sauce.

 Ginger-scallion sauce (adapted from Momofuku cookbook)

-Combine the following in a small bowl: 1 large bunch scallions (green and white parts), chopped; 2 tablespoons finely minced peeled fresh ginger; 2 tablespoons neutral oil, such as canola or grapeseed; 1 teaspoon soy sauce; a drop or two of fish sauce (optional) 1/2 teaspoon sherry or rice wine vinegar; a little chopped mint, salt and pepper to taste.
+Combine the following in a small bowl: 1 large bunch scallions (green and white parts), chopped; 1 tablespoon finely minced peeled fresh ginger; 2 tablespoons neutral oil, such as canola or grapeseed; 1 tablespoon soy sauce; a drop or two of fish sauce (optional) 2 tablespoons sherry or rice wine vinegar; a little chopped mint, a squeeze of Sriracha, salt and pepper to taste.

 Article printed from Dinner: A Love Story: http://www.dinneralovestory.com